 •Side Power bow and stern thrusters

-•Mathers electronic engine controls for main engine in pilothouse and cockpit control stations
+•Mathers electronic engine controls for main engine in pilothouse and cockpit control

 •Engine analog gauges and Murphy “powerview” digital display